nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 3.06.A04.06) Taking necessary steps to use modern engineering technology to save the mangroves and coastal environmental systems, reducing coastal erosion.

-##### 3.06.A05) Human development, arts, history, culture and ancient heritage
+##### 3.06.A05) Human development, arts, history, culture and ancient heritage studies

-- 3.06.A05.01) studies

-- 3.06.A05.02) Updating higher education degree programmes including leadership, collaborative, and communication skill development plans, that are designed based on research and development data.
+- 3.06.A05.01) Updating higher education degree programmes including leadership, collaborative, and communication skill development plans, that are designed based on research and development data.

-- 3.06.A05.03) Initiating community educational programmes to share research and development-based innovations and new knowledge, as well as artistic and philosophical ideology promotions that benefit society.
+- 3.06.A05.02) Initiating community educational programmes to share research and development-based innovations and new knowledge, as well as artistic and philosophical ideology promotions that benefit society.

-- 3.06.A05.04) Conducting R&D on home-grown robotic programs or customizing already available humanoid robotic platforms to assist people with special needs and elderly community.
+- 3.06.A05.03) Conducting R&D on home-grown robotic programs or customizing already available humanoid robotic platforms to assist people with special needs and elderly community.

-- 3.06.A05.05) Assisting the retired or elderly generation by developing modern electronic assistive devices, medication reminder systems, efficient pill dispensers, and telehealth systems and enhancing their independence and comfort by developing visual and communication aids, as well as memory aids, etc.
+- 3.06.A05.04) Assisting the retired or elderly generation by developing modern electronic assistive devices, medication reminder systems, efficient pill dispensers, and telehealth systems and enhancing their independence and comfort by developing visual and communication aids, as well as memory aids, etc.

-- 3.06.A05.06) Research and development to produce musical instruments and dancing costumes that withstand different climatic conditions, aiming the international market.
+- 3.06.A05.05) Research and development to produce musical instruments and dancing costumes that withstand different climatic conditions, aiming the international market.

-- 3.06.A05.07) Integrating modern technological advances into performing arts such as music, singing, dancing, theatre, opera, and cinema to produce research and development-based novel artistic creations.
+- 3.06.A05.06) Integrating modern technological advances into performing arts such as music, singing, dancing, theatre, opera, and cinema to produce research and development-based novel artistic creations.

-- 3.06.A05.08) Increasing the capacity and accessibility of the National Archive by use of modern technologies such as Block Chain, Cloud and AI to establish an efficient archival system and public record management.
+- 3.06.A05.07) Increasing the capacity and accessibility of the National Archive by use of modern technologies such as Block Chain, Cloud and AI to establish an efficient archival system and public record management.

-- 3.06.A05.09) Conducting scientific studies on palm leaf books that describe ancient heritages, beliefs, rituals, cultures and lifestyles, and initiate national-level research to identify ancient technological advances and practices that may benefit modern- day needs as well.
+- 3.06.A05.08) Conducting scientific studies on palm leaf books that describe ancient heritages, beliefs, rituals, cultures and lifestyles, and initiate national-level research to identify ancient technological advances and practices that may benefit modern- day needs as well.

-- 3.06.A05.10) Conducting appropriate content analysis, surveys, focus group experiments, and participant observation for mass media communication sources, including standard electronic and print media, and improve their communication standards and overall effectiveness.
+- 3.06.A05.09) Conducting appropriate content analysis, surveys, focus group experiments, and participant observation for mass media communication sources, including standard electronic and print media, and improve their communication standards and overall effectiveness.

 ### 3.07) A modernised tourist industry - An attractive destination